PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_cells_detection.en.md

 </tr>
 </table>

 <p><b>Note: The above accuracy metrics are measured from the internal table cell detection dataset of PaddleX.
 All model GPU inference times are based on an NVIDIA Tesla T4 machine, with precision type FP32.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and precision type FP32.</b></p>
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and precision type FP32.
+Considering that the table cell detection module needs to be integrated into the table recognition production line v2 for practical applications, the table cell detection results output from the table recognition production line v2 are used to calculate the mAP accuracy.</b></p>

 ## III.
 Quick Integration
 > ❗ Before quick integration, please install the PaddleX wheel package first.
 For details, refer to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).